iqbalamo93/GLM/README.md

 * if OD <1 : Coefficient decreses odds
 * if OD >1 : Coefficient increses odds

-`From ogistic regression always expontiate the coefficients then use that values for odds as mentioned above`
+`From logistic regression always expontiate the coefficients then use that values for odds as mentioned above`